BarryClarke/Project-2020-Assessment---Machine-Learning-and-Statistics/README.md

 You should see the Flask server start, following by the neural network initialise.
 This neural network consists of 5000 epochs, so it takes a number of minutes to run though the model.
 Once the model has been trained, the command prompt will show the http://127.0.0.1:5000/ address.
 Copy this, open your web browser and paste into the location bar.
 The web service should appear.
 Using this web service, input values for windspeed and click Predict power.
 A power prediction based on the model trained will appear.

+The web service can also be run in a virtual environment.
+In this case, requirements.txt file contains all the necessary packages to allow the web service operate.
+These will need to be installed in the vitrual environment.